 Henry Francis du Pont had three lifelong passions: gardening, breeding cattle, and collecting American antiques.
-Gardening was his greatest love.
+Gardening was his greatest.
 Even after he turned his home into a museum in 1951, he kept ownership of the garden until his death in 1969.
 He often said that though he was a mere visitor to the museum, he was always Winterthur’s head gardener.

 Three generations of the du Pont family gardened at Winterthur beginning in 1839, when Evelina du Pont and her husband, Antoine Bidermann, came to live at Winterthur.
 Before they named the estate, built the house, or even sited the well, the Bidermanns considered flowers.
 Flowers were Evalina’s passion.

 The Big Ideas Behind the Winterthur Garden

 The most formally landscaped and gardened areas at Winterthur are those closest to the house designed by du Pont and his dear friend Marian Cruger Coffin, the first woman in the country to own a landscape architecture firm.
 As you move farther away, the tame, cultivated garden gives way to the freer Wild Garden style.

 The Wild Garden, a book by William Robinson, inspired a new type of garden design in Great Britain, Ireland, and America at the turn of the 20th century.
 An idea that appealed to large landowners such as du Pont, the Wild Garden realizes gardening on a broad scale, “placing perfectly hardy exotic plants under condition where they will thrive.”

 At Winterthur, “Color is the thing that really counts more than any other,” du Pont said.
 The flora, mainly naturalized exotics planted in large drifts and grouped with other plants that harmonize in color and form, is arranged to appear as if it grew spontaneously.

 H. F. du Pont as Master Gardener

 H. F. du Pont said a garden “should fit in so well with the natural landscape that one should hardly be conscious that it has been accomplished.”
-Du Pont took his inspiration from the landscape he grew up with.
+Du Pont took inspiration from the landscape he grew up in.
 The Winterthur Garden is built out of the fields, streams, hills, and woodlands of the beautiful Brandywine Valley.